louietsai/CarND-Capstone/README.md

 ![original red1](./imgs/red_light/red1.png)

+some fine tunes for way point updater and twist controller

 <br />
 the car may shift when it drives too fast for a larger curve, and then it may hit on some obstacles.